top of page

 Here's a reflection prompt from Founder & Therapist, Shivani: If this Christmas Eve, Santa chose to make all your wishes come true, and grant you your very best life, what would you notice has changed when you wake up?
 What would that look like for you?

-Use this if you like, but you don't have to.
 These letters can be wishes, confessions, dreams, rants, a thank-you, a goodbye, or general reflections.
 There’s no wrong way to write your letter, only your way.
 You can write as your current self or your younger self.
 If it’s been a while since you allowed ourselves to wish for something without a reason, start by putting a list down like we used to when we were little!

 Think of this letter as a small conversation between you and the part of you that believes someone out there is listening, one who can make magic happen!